The Warehouse Art School in Oxford

 Study Trips (costed separately)

-Residencies and External projects
+Residencies and Offsite Projects

-A Group Exhibition at OVADA Warehouse
+A Group Exhibition at OVADA

-The course benefits from the unique knowledge and experience of tutors who are able to provide for student’s individual needs through technical, theoretical and contextual learning.
+The course benefits from the unique knowledge and experience of tutors who are able to provide for student’s individual needs through technical, theoretical and contextual learning:

 Jan Crombie has a broad based art practice.
 Since leaving Goldsmiths College she has developed narratives and worked on developing complex new mythologies.
 Her paintings drawings and sculptures have been exhibited in the UK and Europe and she has work in public and private Collections.